Prism lighting

 Prism lighting is the use of prisms to improve the distribution of light in a space.
 It is usually used to distribute daylight, and is a form of anidolic lighting.

-Prism lighting was popular from its introduction in the 1890s through to the 1930s, when cheap electric lights were commonplace and prism lighting became unfashionable.
+Prism lighting was popular from its introduction in the 1890s through to the 1930s, when cheap electric lights became commonplace and prism lighting became unfashionable.
 While mass production of prism lighting systems ended around 1940, the 2010s have seen a revival using new materials.

 How it works

 The human eye's response to light is non-linear: halving the light level does not halve the perceived brightness of a space, it makes it look only slightly dimmer.
 If light is redistributed from the brightest parts of a room to the dimmest, the room therefore appears brighter overall, and more space can be given a useful and comfortable level of illumination (see before and after images from an 1899 article, below).
 This can reduce the need for artificial lighting.

 Refraction and total internal reflection inside optical prisms can bend beams of light.
 This bending of the light allows it to be redistributed.

 Many small prisms may be joined at the edges into a sheet.
 A prism sheet is somewhat like a linear Fresnel lens, but each ridge may be identical.
-Unlike a Fresnel lens, the light is not intended to be focussed, but used for anidolic lighting.
+Unlike a Fresnel lens, the light is not intended to be focused, but used for anidolic lighting.